 If you're carrying balances on multiple high-interest credit cards, a debt consolidation personal loan can save thousands.
 Example: $15,000 across 3 credit cards at 24% average APR → consolidate into a personal loan at 12% APR for 4 years.
 Monthly payment goes from ~$450 to $395 (lower), and total interest drops from approximately $10,500 to $4,000 — saving $6,500.

 The risk: you've freed up credit card capacity.
 If you run the cards back up while paying the loan, you've doubled your problem.
-Debt consolidation only works if you address the spending behavior that created the debt.
+Debt consolidation only works if you address the spending behavior that created the debt — the math is easy, the behavior part is harder.